 Dogs: | On a lead |

-Getting to Bondi or Coogee can be challenging on sunny days because they are both popular spots in Sydney.
+Getting to Bondi or Coogee can be tricky on sunny days, as both are among Sydney’s most popular beaches.

 Public Transport

-If you don’t have a car or simply don’t want to be driving, public transport is a good option.
-Regular train services travel between the city and Bondi Junction, with connecting buses departing from Bondi Junction to Bondi Beach.
+If you don’t have a car or prefer to avoid driving, public transport is a convenient option.
+Regular train services run between the city and Bondi Junction, with connecting buses departing from Bondi Junction to Bondi Beach.

 Parking in Bondi

-Bondi has two paid parking areas along Campbell Parade, parallel to the beach, but they both tend to fill up quickly on busy days and are also very expensive.
-There are also various underground public car parks close to the beach.
+Bondi offers two paid parking areas along Campbell Parade, which runs parallel to the beach.
+However, these fill up quickly on busy days and can be quite expensive.
+Alternatively, there are several underground public car parks in town.

-Another option is street parking further away from the beach.
-Some street parking around Bondi is free with a time limit of 2 hours.
-Sandridge St and Fletcher St, south of the beach, are good options.
+For a more budget-friendly option, consider street parking further away from the beach.
+Some streets offer free parking with a two-hour time limit.
+Sandridge St and Fletcher St, located south of the beach, are good spots to check.

 Parking in Coogee

-At the other end of the walking track, Coogee has a couple of paid parking areas.
-Free parking is available at Trenerry Reserve south of the beach, or otherwise in the suburban streets nearby.
+At the other end of the walk, Coogee has a couple of paid parking areas.
+Free parking is available at Trenerry Reserve, south of the beach, or in the surrounding suburban streets.

 Highlights and Map